 According to a study conducted by HP, 70% of IoT (Internet of Things) devices are unprotected and vulnerable.
 MySpace, Anthem, JP Morgan Chase, Yahoo, eBay, Adobe – all these big companies and many more like them have suffered from a massive data security breach in recent years.

 What I want to point out is that your data is under constant threat.
 And if you want to make the most out of that data and at the same time don’t want to get your information compromised, you need to constantly ask yourself how you can protect your customer data and take stringent measures to keep it safe.

 Some of the other challenges include not having the right set of company values, not having enough trust and belief in Big Data, or just being in denial of its importance.
-This is a huge issue as it’s more fundamental to the adoption of this trend, a trend which just cannot be overlooked in a world where there are so many mediums which affect the fate of even the most successful companies.
+This is a huge issue as it’s more fundamental to the adoption of this trend, a trend that just cannot be overlooked in a world where there are so many mediums that affect the fate of even the most successful companies.

 The aforementioned challenges definitely act as boulders in the way of companies that want to grow big or sustain their position, or the ones that are trying to realize Big Data’s full potential.
-Businesses that are looking forward to leveraging Big Data definitely need to spend wisely, invest in the right people and technology at the right time and promote a culture of security.
-Once the perfect balance is acquired, Big Data’s reach and effect would be astoundingly brilliant to watch and experience.
+Businesses that are looking forward to leveraging Big Data definitely need to spend wisely, invest in the right people and technology at the right time, and promote a culture of security.
+Once the perfect balance is acquired, Big Data’s reach and the effect would be astoundingly brilliant to watch and experience.

 This article is written by Mohsin Syed.
 He is the Executive Vice President at KiwiTech, who is passionate about helping people with digital technology and managing strategic partnerships.
 He loves to share his extensive experience through consulting, speaking, writing and mentoring.
 Follow him on LinkedIn.